-9 Councillors appointed on a proportional basis, and 2 voting church and 3 voting parent governor representatives (non-Councillor representatives only able to vote on education issues as defined in the Education Act).
+7 Councillors appointed on a proportional basis, and if appointed up to 2 voting church and 3 voting parent governor education representatives.
+Such representatives are only able to vote on education issues as defined in the Education Act.
 Attendance by education representatives shall be as set out in paragraph 4 of these rules.